 Your gifts will keep community gardening on campus growing along with directly linked education, research, and service programs.
 Every contribution makes a difference!

-- Once in the portal, select the appropriate fund by typing "Baylor Community Garden" into the "Search Funds" Box or by clicking the "Specify Fund" box and entering "Baylor Community Garden Fund."
+- Once in the portal, select our fund by typing "Baylor Community Garden" into the "Search Funds" Box or by clicking the "Specify Fund" box and entering "Baylor Community Garden Fund."

 - Select the amount and follow prompts to finish setting up your donation.